rengokantai/psgsember2_nt/README.md

 ### 4 Sending Actions
 #### 04:13
 Action Bubbling
 - Production Controller-> Production route handler->Application Route Handler

+To avoid this we should use a component